uvarc/accord-docs/docs/source/index.rst

 (C) *Storage* - storage within the infrastructure dedicated to your project.
 (D) *Computing Environments* - your choice from an approved library of web-based computing environments.

+**Researchers** - must enroll in the ACCORD platform and be approved for entrance into your project.
+Once co-investigators are onboarded into the platform, PIs can add them to their project(s).

+**Data** - can be managed using the Globus federated GridFTP platform.
+The ACCORD DTN (data transfer node) address can be found once you sign into the ACCORD Console.

+**Storage** - 1TGB of storage will be allocated for each project by default.
+Additional storage can be purchased for a fee.

+**Computing Environemts** - are containerized web interfaces created on-demand for you to use with your project data and code.
+Environments cannot span two projects at the same time.

 Environments
 ============